fengguangle/wp-theme-bg-photo-frame/readme.txt

 = 1.1.9 - February 10 2016 =
 * Added a option in the theme custmizer.It able to change the opacity of images,background of contents area.
   Some Bugs fixed.
+= 1.2 - February 21 2016 =
+* Improve theme design for the accessibility.

 == Credits ==